grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 Developing directly in Markdown reduces errors and removes a manual (toilsome and error-prone step), by creating, editing, discussing, and publishing in the same format from which we will publish in GitHub, using the Grafana repo.

-We also recommend that you think critically about whether to include an image in the What’s New document.
-We will not maintain these images, as the document refelct a "point in time".
+Consider adding an image, though be aware that we will not maintain them, as the document reflect a "point in time."
 If you need to add an image, refer to [Image, diagram, and screenshot guidelines]({{</* relref "../image-guidelines" */>}}).

 ### When the prior release is complete

-Complete the following steps after the prior release goes out.
+Complete the following steps within one week after the prior release goes out.

 1. The Docs Squad identifies the technical writer responsible for overseeing the What’s New content development process for the upcoming release.
 1. The identified technical writer cuts a branch and creates a PR with an empty What's New doc to be populated with the What’s New content for the next release.